binhex/arch-delugevpn/README.md

 ```
 to
 ```
+    --sysctl="net.ipv4.conf.all.src_valid_mark=1" \
     --privileged=true \
 ```

+PIA users - The WireGuard configuration file will be auto generated and will be stored in ```/config/wireguard/wg0.conf``` AFTER the first run, if you wish to change the endpoint you are connecting to then change the ```Endpoint``` line in the config file (default is Netherlands).

+Other users - Please download your WireGuard configuration file from your VPN provider, start and stop the container to generate the folder ```/config/wireguard/``` and then place your WireGuard configuration file in there.

 **Notes**
 Due to Google and OpenDNS supporting EDNS Client Subnet it is recommended NOT to use either of these NS providers.